uberdeveloper/fastbt/README.md

     If you want to test this strategy on a weekly basis, just pass a dataframe with weekly frequency.

-See the backtest example notebook or the Introduction for a more in depth introduction.
-Also see the assumptions page for what fastbt is and what it is not.
+See the Introduction notebook in the examples directory for an in depth introduction.

 ## Embedding